citylion/TrenchBroom/Build.md

 > **Note**: Make sure to specify the correct Qt as `CMAKE_PREFIX_PATH` value.

+If you are having trouble with Qt path, Install Qt VS Tools from the "Extensions" tab in VS. Then, add an entry to C:\Qt\6.7.3\msvc2022_64\bin

 ### Build and debug TrenchBroom

 To build and debug TrenchBroom, press `F5` key.
 After a success compilation process, TrenchBroom should automatically be opened in `Debug` mode.